 Potato Bhaji & Chapatis

-Every Indian family has it’s own way of cooking potato bhaji and depending on which part of India, it will taste completely different.
+Every Indian family has its own way of cooking potato bhaji and depending on which part of India, it will taste completely different.
 It’s a hearty home cooked dish that is quick and easy to make.
 It can be eaten at breakfast with chapatis, or paired with a chicken curry, stuffed inside a masala dosa or in thali, which is a mini platter of Indian dishes.
+If you have a few chapatis left over, try them with jam or Nutella!

 You will need